dncoyote/interview-guides/Notes/SpringBoot.md

     <artifactId>spring-boot-maven-plugin</artifactId>
 </plugin>
 ```
+- This JAR contains all the necessary dependencies, including an embedded server.
+So, we no longer need to worry about configuring an external server.
+We can then run the application just like we would an ordinary executable JAR.

+## JAR v/s WAR
+#### JAR (Java ARchive)
+- In Spring Boot, a JAR file typically packages the entire application, including embedded servers (like Tomcat, Jetty, or Undertow) and all dependencies into a single executable file.
+- Spring Boot applications packaged as JAR files are standalone and can be executed directly using the `java -jar` command.
+- JAR files are suitable for microservices and standalone applications that require self-contained deployment units.
+- Spring Boot encourages the use of JAR packaging for its simplicity and ease of deployment.
+- JAR packaging is preferred for standalone applications.
+- `mvn clean package` will generate both JAR and WAR file.

+#### WAR (Web ARchive)
+- A WAR file, on the other hand, is a packaging format commonly used for deploying Java web applications to servlet containers like Apache Tomcat, Jetty, or JBoss.
+- Spring Boot can also package applications as WAR files for deployment to external servlet containers.
+- WAR files contain web application resources such as HTML, JSP, CSS, JavaScript files, along with compiled Java classes, configuration files, and libraries.
+- Unlike JAR files, WAR files are not standalone executables; they require a servlet container to deploy and run the application.
+- WAR packaging is suitable for traditional web applications deployed to external servlet containers.
+- `mvn clean package` will generate both JAR and WAR file.

 ## External Configuration
 -  We can use properties files, YAML files, environment variables, system properties and command-line option arguments to specify configuration properties.